 Why is it so good?
 It’s where the film’s elemental emotions combine into movement.
 Instead of a stoic courtship between a prince and princess in some ballroom, Snow White’s real affections come out for Dopey, for the act of seeing these characters personify themselves in response to her.
 She doesn’t have to do anything to draw out the best in them (or in Walt).
 The final testament to this is beside her coffin – the dwarfs even cry according to their personalities (Grumpy, sniffling regretfully behind his hands, Dopey weeping uncontrollably).
 Imagine sitting in the theater in 1937, watching war veterans and working mothers sob over drawings.
 I’m sure it was moments like these, when a soul was written into a drawing (that’s the animism in animation), that made Eisenstein call Snow White the greatest film ever made.

 I couldn’t end without coming back to that Evil Queen, now our equal in scoffing at youthful dreams (Woody Allen even mentioned falling in love with her in Annie Hall).
 Like the best fairy tales must be, this one is made scary by her, and we need this fear to appreciate its special magic.
 When Snow White dances with Dopey, we aren’t being discarded from the story into the comedy, but supported in feeling good about being safe for a moment in a scary world, a world in which people are so vain that they will become ugly just to prove it.
 When the Queen, disguised as that gnarly hag, seduces Snow White with her poisoned apple, she calls it “a magic wishing apple.”
 She tells her to speak her deepest wishes and take a bite.
 She seems to enjoy it too much, hearing Snow White’s quaint fantasies, the fantasies of “a young girl’s heart,” which the queen reminds her that she knows too well.
 Her prince never came, it seems (or else, he wasn’t what she thought he’d be).
+And now we're advocating her perspective on true love, as though the witch knew the score all along.

 But the best way to understand Snow White is to realize that all those wishes do come true, and they would not have done so without the witch and the apple and the sleeping death.
 I’m not even remotely condoning the Queen for seducing her, nor the prince for being bold enough to kiss without asking.
 These are the actions, and like the animation they are nothing without character.
 Disney made a world in which a kiss may become true love if the people are good enough; a poison apple is made a wishing apple by the goodness of the person holding it, magic even the witch couldn’t understand.
 A drawing can become a person the same way.
-The film has been humanizing us with its goodness for a century.
+Snow White has been humanizing us with goodness for a century.
 I think it works on me too.

 Image is a screenshot from the film.